sushantshinde7/text-analyzer/readme.md

 ## ⚙️ Features

-- Analyze text typed or pasted directly
+- Analyze text typed or pasted directly (multi-line supported)
 - Analyze text from `.txt` files
 - Shows neat terminal output
 - Easy to understand and extend
+- Works on Windows, Mac, and Linux terminals

 ---